 No. 5: Fishing

-With 830,000 participants every year—that’s 21% of everyone in Ontario—fishing is the 5th most popular recreational activity in Ontario’s Greenbelt and contributes a value of $180 million to our region each year.
+21% of Ontarians fish, and 830,000 fish in the Greenbelt every year!
+Fishing is the 5th most popular recreational activity in Ontario’s Greenbelt and contributes a value of $180 million to our region each year.

 No. 4: Birding

 Birding is a serious business!
 Did you know the average birder spends 139 days per year participating in their recreational pastime?
-With 1.14 million people or 19% of Ontarians birding in the Greenbelt each year, that’s a lot of birds spotted!
+With 1.14 million people birding in the Greenbelt each year, that’s a lot of birds spotted!
 The annual value of birding in the Greenbelt is $205 million.

 Photo courtesy of Linda Steele